microsoft/trident/README.md

 Additionally, to configure the host, the desired host configuration can be provided through either one of the following options:

-- **host-configuration-file**: path to the host configuration file.
+- **hostConfigurationFile**: path to the host configuration file.
 This is a YAML file that describes the host configuration in the Host Configuration format.
 See below details.
-- **host-configuration**: describes the host configuration.
+- **hostConfiguration**: describes the host configuration.
 This is the configuration that Trident will apply to the host (same payload as `host-configuration-file`, but directly embedded in the Trident configuration).
 See below details.
-- **kickstart-file**: path to the kickstart file.
+- **kickstartFile**: path to the kickstart file.
 This is a kickstart file that describes the host configuration in the kickstart format.
 WIP, early preview only.
 TODO: document what is supported.
 - **kickstart**: describes the host configuration in the kickstart format.
-This is the configuration that Trident will apply to the host (same payload as `kickstart-file`, but directly embedded in the Trident configuration).
+This is the configuration that Trident will apply to the host (same payload as `kickstartFile`, but directly embedded in the Trident configuration).
 WIP, early preview only.

 ## Host Configuration